topa/gjs-require/README.md

 Quirks
 ======

-- require.js must be placed in extenion's rool folder like extension.js.
+- gjs-require must be placed in extenion's rool folder like extension.js.